 In Sheboygan, on Lake Michigan, spend your spring break at the Blue Harbor Resort & Spa where the kids can play at the waterpark and the parents can enjoy the luxury spa.
 For some artsy fun, venture to the John Michael Kohler Arts Center to explore interactive exhibits and make your own art in the Social STUDIO open to preschool-aged children through adults.
 Grab a tasty bite to eat at the museum’s café or keep it local at Field to Fork for a wide lunch menu of locally sourced options.

 While in Sheboygan, look out for surfers taking advantage of the Great Lake waves in this area.
 Travelers come from all over the world to visit the "Malibu of the Midwest," and if the weather's right, you and the family will be able to watch them hang ten.

 Another way to experience Lake Michigan's beauty together is by hiking the sand dunes at Kohler-Andre State Park.

 A Superior Spring Break

-End the day at any of the area’s fine restaurants, like Silver Screen-themed Greunke’s First Street Inn for some all-American cuisine.
-This spot promises to fill you up.
+Be sure to end the day at any of the area’s fine restaurants, like Silver Screen-themed Greunke’s First Street Inn or Grizzly’s Wood Fired Grill for fresh American cuisine.